dunnolab/vla-arena-oss/README.md

 ### Libero-RU Dataset

-We also open-source a translated to Russian language [version](https://huggingface.co/datasets/dunnolab/libero-ru) of Physical Intelligence Libero [dataset](https://huggingface.co/datasets/physical-intelligence/libero).
+We also open-source a translated to Russian language [version](https://huggingface.co/datasets/dunnolab/libero-ru) of Libero [dataset](https://huggingface.co/datasets/physical-intelligence/libero).

 ## Setup Training On Le-Robot Datasets
 ### Clone this repository